dao-xyz/peerbit/README.md

 Data can be shared and encrypted on a granular level, you can decide exactly what parts of metadata should be public and not.
 When you create a commit or a query, you can specify exactly who is going to be able to decrypt the message.
 If you want an end to end conversation between two identities, you just include the other peers' public key as a receiver and you would be certain that know one in the middle would be able to read your message.

 ### Goals
 The goal of this project is to create a **cheaper** and **more private** way of distributing and accessing data by utilizing consumer hardware and the latest advancements in networking technology.
-Additionally, we believe that creating a stateful application should and could be made much easier.
+Additionally, we believe that creating a stateful application should and could be made easier if you are approaching it with a P2P database framework like this since there are no "servers" and "clients", just peers.
 It should not take longer than a weekend to get started to build your first distributed app!

 ### Timeline and progress